Sustainability - Environmental - Water Quality and Conservation - www.ussteel.com

 U. S. Steel's facilities use water for both cooling and process purposes.
-U. S. Steel is committed to continually striving to reduce, recycle and reuse process water.
-Our facilities use an abundance of water for both cooling and process purposes.
-U. S. Steel focuses on reducing our water consumption and implementing conservation practices in an effort to be more sustainable.
-Numerous processes use water-recycle systems that return water for reuse in operations, drastically reducing the amount of water brought into plants.
+U. S. Steel is committed to reducing our water consumption and implements conservation practices to meet the goal.
+Numerous processes use water-recycle systems that return water for reuse in operations, reducing the amount of water brought into plants.

 Plants are located in areas with low to low-medium water scarcity impacts.
 Although drought conditions and water conservation regulations have not historically impacted operations, U. S. Steel is aware of our responsibility to continually update and implement best management practices to further environmental preservation.
-We are committed to proper treatment and discharge to local waterways in compliance with all state and local regulations.
+When recycling is not feasible, proper treatment and discharge to local waterways is utilized in compliance with all state and local regulations.

 U. S. Steel’s water conservation efforts focus on the following areas: